a-dev1/e-commerce/README.md

 I am making a full fleged e-commerece clothing website where we can add items to the cart, remove items and all can do the payments for which I am gonna use a stripe API.

-This site is under construction..... &nbsp;  very soon I am gonna apply gh-pages on this repo
+This site is under construction.....
+very soon I am gonna apply gh-pages on this repo